 When you are in Bellefontaine, you'll notice that it is more blue-collar than most other communities in America.
-39.25% of Bellefontaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+37.83% of Bellefontaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bellefontaine is a city of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Bellefontaine who work in office and administrative support (10.88%), food service (7.05%), and healthcare (6.40%).
+There are especially a lot of people living in Bellefontaine who work in office and administrative support (11.50%), management occupations (6.48%), and sales jobs (6.24%).

-The percentage of adults in Bellefontaine with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.63% of adults in Bellefontaine have a bachelor's degree or advanced degree.
+The education level of Bellefontaine citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.10% of adults 25 and older in Bellefontaine have a college degree.

 The people who call Bellefontaine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellefontaine residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bellefontaine include Irish, English, Italian, and French .